 Hess Corporation (the Registrant) is a Delaware corporation, incorporated in 1920.
 The Registrant and its subsidiaries (collectively referred to as the Corporation or Hess) is a global integrated energy company that operates in two segments, Exploration and Production (E&P) and Marketing and Refining (M&R).
 The E&P segment explores for, develops, produces, purchases, transports and sells crude oil and natural gas.
 These exploration and production activities take place principally in Algeria, Australia, Azerbaijan, Brazil, Colombia, Denmark, Egypt, Equatorial Guinea, Gabon, Ghana, Indonesia, Libya, Malaysia, Norway, Peru, Russia, Thailand, the United Kingdom and the United States.
-The M&R segment manufactures refined petroleum products and purchases, markets and trades, refined petroleum products, natural gas and electricity.
+The M&R segment manufactures refined petroleum products, natural gas and electricity.
 The Corporation owns 50% of a refinery joint venture in the United States Virgin Islands.
 An additional refining facility, terminals and retail gasoline stations, most of which include convenience stores, are located on the East Coast of the United States.